ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 Only considering linear correlation, what about Spearman coefficient?

 # Underlying mechanism
+Results of significance tests are based on probabilities and as such cannot be expressed with full certainty.
+When a test shows that a difference is statistically significant, then it simply suggests that the difference is probably not due to chance.

+Test do not explain the reasons as to why does the difference exist, say between the means of the two samples.
+They simply indicate whether the difference is due to fluctuations of sampling or because of other reasons but the tests do not tell us as to which is/are the other reason(s) causing the difference.

 **Correlation VS Causation**
 > Of course, a correlation between X and Y does not prove causation but indicates that either X influences Y, Y influences X, or X and Y are influenced by a common underlying mechanism.